May 21, 2025

 5. Support technology adoption with in-context training

-Making sure staff can use procurement technology effectively is essential.
+Making sure staff can use procurement automation tools effectively is essential.
 Digital adoption platforms offer contextual guidance, automated workflows, and just-in-time training.
 This approach works for businesses of any size, though complexity varies with the underlying systems.

 Prioritize investments based on potential impact, cost, and readiness.
 Start by standardizing critical processes and addressing the most severe risks, then expand capabilities as resources allow.